Canis etruscus: Description

 M2.
 Lower dentition characterized by larger dimensions in respect to C. arnensis and by a wolf-like M1/M2 ratio.
 The lower carnassial (M1) is distinguished by main trigonid cusps (protoconid and paraconid) relatively small (in comparison with C. lupus) and by talonid cusps (hypoconid and entoconid) linked by a sinuous cristid.

-Describing C. etruscus as wolf-like and C. arnensis as jackal-like is therefore an over-simplification, because C. arnensis is more similar to C. lupus than is C. etruscus in some cranial characters.
+Describing C. etruscus as wolf-like and Canis arnensis as jackal-like is therefore an over-simplification, because C. arnensis is more similar to C. lupus than is C. etruscus in some cranial characters.
 C. etruscus shows a set of peculiar features.

 Range

-In the Early Pleistocene, from Spain to China.
+Definitive specimens are only known from Mediterranean Europe and Crimean peninsula during the Early Pleistocene, though there is one potential skull material identified as C. cf. etruscus from the Yushe Basin of China.

 Extinction

-The Etruscan wolf and the Arno River dog both disappeared from the fossil record in Italy after the end of the Tasso Faunal Unit and were replaced by the mid-Pleistocene era Mosbach wolf (C. mosbachensis Soergel, 1925) by 1.5 million years ago.
+The Etruscan wolf and Canis arnensis both disappeared from the fossil record in Italy after the end of the Tasso Faunal Unit and were replaced by the mid-Pleistocene era Mosbach wolf (C. mosbachensis Soergel, 1925) by 1.5 million years ago.